iaingallagher/BasicPython/Pre-course instructions.md

 It will help to set up a folder/directory for the course.
 So somewhere on your hard drive create a folder called e.g. python_course or something equally imaginative.
 We’ll use that to store the data we’ll deal with during the course.

-If you'd like to try out both python now click [here](https://gitlab.com/iaingallagher/BasicPython/blob/master/Week1%20-%20Getting%20started.ipynb) to be taken to a simple exercise to give you a look at using python.
+If you'd like to try out python now click [here](https://gitlab.com/iaingallagher/BasicPython/blob/master/Week1%20-%20Getting%20started.ipynb) to be taken to a simple exercise to give you a look at using python.